-If the user is less than 12 hours late in taking any yellow tablet, contraceptive protection is not reduced.
-Missed doses of white inactive tablets contained in Estelled-35ED can be ignored.
-If she has missed taking a yellow tablet, the woman should take the tablet as soon as she remembers and should take further yellow tablets at the usual time.
+If the user is less than 12 hours late in taking any tablet, contraceptive protection is not reduced.
+The woman should take the tablet as soon as she remembers and should take further tablets at the usual time.

-If she is more than 12 hours late in taking any yellow tablet, contraceptive protection may be reduced.
+If she is more than 12 hours late in taking any tablet, contraceptive protection may be reduced.

-The management of missed yellow tablets can be guided by the following two basic rules:
+The management of missed tablets can be guided by the following two basic rules:

-1. Yellow tablet-taking must never be discontinued for longer than 7 days
+1. tablet-taking must never be discontinued for longer than 7 days

-2. 7 days of uninterrupted yellow tablet-taking are required to attain adequate suppression of the hypothalamic-pituitary-ovarian-axis.
+2. 7 days of uninterrupted tablet-taking are required to attain adequate suppression of the hypothalamic-pituitary-ovarian-axis.